-Annalese Coogan received her Bachelors in Social Work from Adelphi University (’16), graduated with her Masters in Social Welfare from Stony Brook University (’17) and passed her New York State Licensing exam in October 2017.
+Annalese Coogan received her Bachelors in Social Work from Adelphi University (’16), then graduated with her Masters in Social Welfare from Stony Brook University (’17) and passed her New York State Licensing exam in October 2017.
 While studying for her MSW Anna completed her field education at PRAAT, growing her skills in animal assisted therapy and advancing her knowledge of the human-animal bond.

-Upon graduation from Stony Brook University Anna had an opportunity to become the Director of PRAAT.
+Upon graduation from Stony Brook University, Anna had an opportunity to become the Director of PRAAT.
 As Director, Anna oversees development, works to improve the organization’s procedures, and is Task Supervisor of the student-interns.
 Anna utilizes a progressive approach in managing and re-organizing PRAAT’s development and finances, and is working on grant proposals to further aid PRAAT’s growth.

+Anna is currently pursuing a certificate in Veterinary Social Work from the University of Tennessee at Knoxville.
 As a social worker and animal-lover, Anna has found a unique niche with her career at PRAAT, and she is excited to continue enhancing and developing the organization.

 Cindy Amodio started with PRAAT as a volunteer in September 1993, with her canine mix breed Nikki.
 Over the last 25 years Cindy has completed more than 1400 visits with 12 different dogs –8 of her PRAAT therapy dogs were puppies she raised for The Guide Dog Foundation.

 In 2001 Cindy became the PRAAT Administrator.
 As administrator Cindy coordinates screenings, oversees health maintenance, completes contracts, communicates with facilities and volunteers, and organizes scheduling.
 Cindy still enjoys going on visits and is always willing to “fill-in” when a therapy dog handler team is needed.